nchavez1/classes/class-03/README.md

 ## Working with GeoJSON

 1. First, create an observable notebook.

 2. Then download and work with GeoJSON data from the USGS earthquake feed.
+You can do this one of two ways.
 You can load data into a workbook cell with pure (modern) JavaScript:

         quakes = {
             let response = await fetch('https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/1.0_week.geojson');